Ian-Desantis/flask-travlr/README.md

 # flask-travlr
+travlr FullStack website
-travlr website implemented with flask instead of node.js
+This is implemented with flask and Postgres instead of Express/node.js and MongoDB

+To get started:

+Install Docker/compose

+navigate to the root of the project

+in your shell:
+docker-compose build
+docker-compose up -d

+Then once the containers are up and running: docker-compose exec python manage.py create_db

+start website:
+localhost:5000

+admin side:
+localhost:5000/trips

+add trips to see trips

+Room/meals functionality not implemented